 Tech debt can create vulnerabilities, leading to an increased risk of cyberattacks.
 Organizations should take action by monitoring their network and measuring their tech debt.
 Determining the areas where tech debt arises can help increase your security position.

 Measuring technical debt is crucial to lowering costs and increasing productivity.
 Organizations must track asset inventory to get a better understanding of their tech debt.
+Use these tips below to help control and measure your organization’s tech debt.

 Understanding your organization’s technical debt is key to reducing it.
 The Armis platform aggregates your data into one simple location and gives you clarity on where your tech debt is coming from.
 Administrators gain complete visibility of their assets in one centralized dashboard, where they can see information on high-risk assets, threats, and more.